-- Review your investment option – Think about switching to a more growth focused investment option, but remember this usually comes with more investment risk.
+- Review your investment option: Think about switching to a more growth focused investment option, especially if you are still relatively young and have longer to ride out market fluctuations, but remember this usually comes with more investment risk.

-- Consider making additional contributions – Personal tax-deductible contributions add to the balance in your super account and could cut your annual tax bill.
+- Consider making additional contributions: Personal tax-deductible contributions add to the balance in your super account and could also cut your annual tax bill.
 Non-concessional (after-tax) contributions can also be used to boost your super account.